IcemanF1/ALTTPRCropDashboard/docs/instructions.md

 **I have a status bar** - This one is usually not needed.
 If you have a status bar, you should check this.

 **Override** - If you have more or less controls/menus at the top or bottom you would likely need to check this an input your own values.
 This is important as before saving the crop we remove these numbers and re-add them from other peoples crops to get the most accurate game window size as possible.
+The only time you would need this is if your version of VLC is different than the restream 101 guide (the pixel values for menus/controls are different) or you added various stuff to the bottm.

-To get the values for your system, open VLC and set it as a source with the correct bounding box/size/area.
-After that, crop out the top and bottom menu and make a note of what values those are.
+If you need to use the override, to get the values for your system, open VLC and set it as a source with the correct bounding box/size/area in OBS.
+After that, crop out the top and bottom menu and make a note of what values those are and enter them into the proper override text boxes in the program.